-With respect to the balance of the attributes, the expense ratio was not demonstrated to be typical and reflected properties with an unaccounted for very wide range (from 27.56% to 41.10%) Likewise with the capitalization rate, it too was developed based on reported/actual income and then applied to typical rents and vacancy, an inconsistent mixing of methods.
+With respect to the balance of the attributes, the expense ratio was not demonstrated to be typical and reflected properties with an unaccounted for very wide range (from 27.56% to 41.10%) Likewise with the capitalization rate, it too was developed based on reported/actual "total" income and then applied to average actual suite rents and vacancy, an inconsistent mixing of methods.
 Accordingly, because the Capitalized IAV was based on numbers that were not developed with a consistent methodology, the CARB found that Capitalized IAV was not a dependable (well enough supported) method of valuation in this case.

-Turning to the GIM method of Valuation, the CARB found that the Complainant was asking that a GIM derived from total actual income be applied to typical suite only rental income which were lower.
+Turning to the GIM method of Valuation, the CARB found that the Complainant was asking that a GIM derived from "total" actual income be applied to average "suite only" rental income which was lower.
 The CARB concluded that this was not consistent methodology and noted that had the GIM been derived based on the lower "typical" income, it would have supported the Respondent's valuation in the case of the subject.